Balochistan: Medieval period

+Early Modern era

+The Khanate of Kalat was the first unified polity to emerge in the history of Balochistan.
+It took birth from the confederacy of nomadic Brahui tribes native to the central Balochistan in 1666 which under Mir Ahmad Khan I declared independence from the Mughal suzeraignty and slowly absorbed the Baloch principalities in the region.
+It was ruled over by the Brahui Ahmadzai dynasty till 1948.
+Ahmad Shah Durrani made it vassal of the Afghan Durrani Empire in 1749.
+In 1758 the Khan of Kalat, Nasir Khan I Ahmadzai, revolted against Ahmed Shah Durrani, defeated him, and made his Khanate independent from the Durrani Empire.

 Tribalism and nomadism

 Baloch tribalism in medieval times was synonymous with pastoral nomadism.
 Nomadic people, as observed by Heape (1931), regard themselves as the superior of sedentary or agriculturist.
 It is, perhaps, because the occupation of nomads made them strong, active, and inured to hardship and the dangers which beset a mobile life.

-The areas of Balochistan where the Baloch tribes moved in had a sedentary population, and the Baloch tribes were compelled to deal with their sedentary neighbors.
+The areas of Balochistan where the Baloch tribes moved in had a sedentary population, and the Baloch tribes were compelled to deal with their sedentary neighbours.
 Being in a weaker position, the Baloch tribes were in need of constant vigils for their survival in new lands.
-To deal with this problem, they began to make alliances and organized themselves into a more structured way.
+To deal with this problem, they began to make alliances and organised themselves into a more structured way.
 The structural solution to this problem was to create tribal confederacies or unions.
 Thus, in conditions of insecurity and disorder or when threatened by a predatory regional authority or a hostile central government, several tribal communities would form a cluster around a chief who had demonstrated his ability to offer protection and security.